Complications of Acute Coronary Syndromes

 Right-sided ECG leads may show ST-segment changes.
 Volume loading with 1 to 2 L of 0.9% saline is often effective.
 Dobutamine or milrinone (which has better dilating effects on the pulmonary circulation) may help.
 Nitrates and diuretics are not used; they reduce preload (and hence cardiac output), causing severe hypotension.
 Increased right-sided filling pressure should be maintained by IV fluid infusion, but excessive volume overload may compromise left ventricular filling and cardiac output.

-Any chest pain that remains or recurs 12 to 24 h after myocardial infarction may represent recurrent ischemia.
+Any chest pain that remains or recurs 12 to 24 hours after myocardial infarction may represent recurrent ischemia.
 Post-MI ischemic pain indicates that more myocardium is at risk of infarction.
-Usually, recurrent ischemia can be identified by reversible ST-T changes on the ECG; BP may be elevated.
+Usually, recurrent ischemia can be identified by reversible ST-T changes on the ECG; blood pressure may be elevated.

-However, because recurrent ischemia may be silent (ECG changes without pain) in up to one third of patients, serial ECGs are routinely done every 8 h for 1 day and then daily.
+Recurrent ischemia may be silent (ECG changes without pain) in up to one third of patients, so serial ECGs are routinely done every 8 hours for 1 day and then daily.
 Recurrent ischemia (which is actually classified as unstable angina class lllC—see table Braunwald Classification of Unstable Angina) is treated similarly to unstable angina.
 Sublingual or IV nitroglycerin is usually effective.
-Coronary angiography and percutaneous coronary intervention or coronary artery bypass grafting should be considered to salvage ischemic myocardium.
+Coronary angiography and revascularization with percutaneous coronary intervention or coronary artery bypass grafting should be considered to salvage ischemic myocardium.

 Prior to the modern era of reperfusion therapy, mural thrombosis occurred in about 20% of patients with acute myocardial infarction.
-Systemic embolism occurs in about 10% of patients with left ventricular thrombosis; risk is highest in the first 10 days but persists at least 3 mo.
+Systemic embolism occurs in about 10% of patients with left ventricular thrombosis; risk is highest in the first 10 days but persists at least 3 months.
 Risk is highest (about 60%) for patients with large anterior infarctions (especially involving the distal septum and apex), a dilated and diffusely hypokinetic left ventricle, or chronic atrial fibrillation.
 With modern therapy, risk of mural thrombosis is much lower.

 Pericarditis results from extension of myocardial necrosis through the wall to the epicardium; it develops in about one third of patients with acute transmural myocardial infarction, although the rate appears to be much less in patients who have early reperfusion done.